iSECPartners/LibTech-Auditing-Cheatsheet/README.md

     * Related Key Derivations
     * Large Block constructions like BEAR or LIONESS
 * Does the cryptographic library or operations make use of constant-time algorithms?
 Do they eliminate data-dependent control flow branches or memory lookups?
-* Older, but 'as yet unbroken' cryptographic algorithms should be viewed very suspiciously.
+* Older, but 'not yet insecure' cryptographic algorithms should be viewed very suspiciously.
 For example:
     * TDES, IDEA, SHA-1
     * 64 Bit Block Ciphers
     * RSA PKCS #1 V1.5 Padding